 Square offers two sleek registers that look great and are easy to set up.

 The transaction fees charged by the three services are very similar.
 PayPal and Stripe both charge 2.9 percent plus $0.30 for U.S. credit card transactions.
 Square charges a slightly lower 2.75 percent.
 For businesses with average sales prices below $10, Square adds on $0.10 per transaction.

 However, if your business primarily sells items for under $10 you can qualify for micropayment fees at PayPal.
 PayPal’s micropayment fees are 5 percent plus $0.05.
 For example, when selling a $5 item, the transaction fee would be $0.30 instead of $0.45 using Stripe (2.9% + $0.30).
 The same transaction would cost $0.24 on Square (2.75% + $0.10).

-If you are ready to set up a PayPal account, make sure to check here the steps to follow and how it works.
+Whatever platform you decide to use, you better start now.
+People won’t forgive a bad online shopping experience.
+If you have doubts about PayPal use, make sure to check here the steps to follow and how it works.

 And don’t forget to subscribe to our email newsletter if you want to stay on top of other small business trends like PayPal.
 It’s free and every week you’ll get more tips, ideas, and insights about marketing, finance, and management that will help you further grow your business.